IBM/trusted-service-identity/README.md

 The following information is required to deploy TSI helm charts:
 * cluster name - name of the cluster.
 This should correspond to actual name of the cluster
 * cluster region - label associated with the actual region for the data center (e.g. eu-de, dal09, wdc01)
-* vault address - the address of the Vault service that contains the TSI secrets to be retrieved by the sidecar (e.g: http://my-vault.eu-de.containers.appdomain.cloud)
+* vault address - the address of the Vault service that contains the TSI secrets to be retrieved by the sidecar.
+If you have no dedicated Vault, it will be created as a part of the [vault demo](examples/vault-plugin/README.md).
+Here is the example address for Vault running in IKS in `my-vault` cluster (e.g: http://my-vault.eu-de.containers.appdomain.cloud)

 Replace X.X.X with a proper version numbers (typically the highest, the most recent).